The Ark (Doctor Who): Cast notes

-Roy Spencer later played Frank Harris in Fury from the Deep (1968).
-Terence Bayler later played Major Barrington in The War Games (1969).
+Roy Spencer (Manyak) later played Frank Harris in Fury from the Deep (1968).
+Terence Bayler (Yendom) later played Major Barrington in The War Games (1969).
 Australian actor Bill Hunter played one of the Guardians; however, he remained uncredited.

 Richard Beale, who provided the disembodied voice of the invisible Refusian, later played Bat Masterson in The Gunfighters (1966).

-Michael Sheard made the first of six appearances in Doctor Who; he subsequently appeared in The Mind of Evil (1971) with Jon Pertwee, Pyramids of Mars (1975) and The Invisible Enemy (1977) with Tom Baker, Castrovalva (1982) with Peter Davison and Remembrance of the Daleks (1988) with Sylvester McCoy.
+Michael Sheard, who played the medical technician Rhos, made the first of six appearances in Doctor Who; he subsequently appeared in The Mind of Evil (1971) with Jon Pertwee, Pyramids of Mars (1975) and The Invisible Enemy (1977) with Tom Baker, Castrovalva (1982) with Peter Davison and Remembrance of the Daleks (1988) with Sylvester McCoy.

 Broadcast and reception

+Critical reception

 Reviewing the serial in 2009, Patrick Mulkern of Radio Times stated, "The concept is fine, especially with the time-lapse cliffhanger to episode two ...
 Otherwise the plot is lacking in dramatic incident and there are often tracts of extreme tedium."
 He felt that the Guardians did not have enough time to develop and called the Monoids "somewhat ludicrous", though he did praise the direction, music, and effects.
 DVD Talk's John Sinnott gave the serial three and a half out of four stars, writing that the first half was "slow" but became interesting when the TARDIS crew returned.
 Arnold T. Blumberg of IGN rated the serial an eight out of ten, highlighting the "snappy and exciting" pace and the "surprisingly top-notch" production values, aside from the Monoids.
 SFX reviewer Ian Berriman rated it three out of five stars, describing it as "quaint" with the Monoids being "laughable" villains.
 However, he did note the ambition of the story, that it was faster-paced than others at the time, and the "positively epic" sets.
 Brian J. Robb of Dreamwatch praised the direction but wrote that the "ambitious story that fails miserably thanks to the less-than-stellar Monoids".
 Charlie Jane Anders of io9 listed the cliffhanger of "The Plague"—in which the TARDIS crew leave and return in the future—as one of the greatest Doctor Who cliffhangers in a 2010 article.

+Reflecting on the apocalyptic themes of The Ark, Andrew Crome links the complexities of human-Monoid integration with contemporary debates around the Race Relations Act 1965, and notes that, while the Doctor accepts the servitude of the Monoids without challenge, he is keen to encourage revolt to free the humans.
+Crome also compares The Ark with the 1975 Doctor Who serial, The Ark in Space, remarking that the references to the Biblical Noah are more pronounced in the later serial.